-Welcome to the Eastern Shore of Virginia and Maryland
+Welcome to the Eastern Shore of Maryland and Virginia

-The Eastern Shore of Virginia is even more of an undiscovered gem, with few residents and hundreds of miles of shoreline on the Bay and Ocean.
-Chincoteague Island, Tangier Island, Onancock and Cape Charles are the tiny waterfront towns that attract the most visitors.
-You should see historic Accomac and Eastville too.
+The Eastern Shore of Virginia is even more of an undiscovered gem than the Maryland portion of the Shore, with few residents and hundreds of miles of shoreline on the Bay and Ocean.

 There are few crowds on Virginia's Eastern Shore and the pace is relaxed.
 But don't be fooled by this area's quiet nature.
 There's plenty to keep a visitor busy, you just need to know where to look.

 The 17-mile Chesapeake Bay Bridge-Tunnel crosses the mouth of the Bay from Virginia Beach to the southern tip of the Eastern Shore of Virginia.
 Once you're here, it's easy to get around.
 Route 13 is the major north - south highway.
 But plan to get off the highway - the best of the region is definitely on the back roads.